cballesterosvelasco/cballesterosvelasco.es/_posts/office/2006-01-01-google-office.markdown

 proficency: medium
 ---

-Conocimiento básico sobre Google Docs y Hojas de Cálculo.
+Basic knowledge about Google Docs and Google Spreadsheets.